Pwd9000-ML/Azure-Terraform-Deployments/README.md

 # Azure-Terraform-Deployments

-This repository is used to deploy Azure Resources using Terraform and GitHub Reusable Workflows.
+Template repository - Use to deploy Azure Resources using Terraform and GitHub Reusable Workflows.

+This repository can be reused by anyone to:

+- Learn about GitHub reusable workflows.
+- Learn about terraform deployments in AZURE.
+- Learn about multi-stage deployments and approvals in GitHub.
+- Utilize in your own organization to build AZURE Infrastructure at scale.

-Showcases how to use GitHub reusable workflows and GitHub environments to build enterprise scale multi environment infrastructure deployments in Azure using a non-monolithic approach, to construct and simplify complex terraform deployments into simpler manageable workteams and reducing duplicate deployment workflows by utilizing reusable GitHub workflows.
+Showcasing how to use GitHub reusable workflows and GitHub environments to build enterprise scale multi environment infrastructure deployments in Azure using a non-monolithic approach, to construct and simplify complex terraform deployments into simpler manageable workteams and reducing duplicate deployment workflows by utilizing reusable GitHub workflows.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/Azure-Terraform-Deployments/master/assets/main.png)